2,000 Views0

 • Quadruple therapy

-Learn more about the side effects of prescribed treatment and why they cause lasting digestive issues.
+Read more about the side effects of prescribed treatment and how they may affect digestion.

 Side Effects Reported by Patients

-Many people on Reddit r/Hpylori have shared side effects during and after treatment:
+Many people on Reddit r/Hpylori share similar experiences during and after antibiotic use:

 • Diarrhea or constipation